-We have, more or less, ensured that any variations on the accepted ideals or interests (financial and otherwise) take a permanent back seat to the reigning powers-that-be — something that will only be changed in a meaningful, lasting manner when the industry begins to look outside of the establishment and its innermost circle, something it has been largely unwilling to do.
+In allowing the fashion industry to operate in a veil of unobstructed interconnectedness, we have, more or less, ensured that any variations on the accepted ideals or interests (financial and otherwise) take a permanent back seat to the reigning powers-that-be — something that will only be changed in a meaningful, lasting manner when the industry begins to look outside of the establishment and its innermost circle, something it has been largely unwilling to do.

 This is not unlike something that Jean-Jacques Picart, a well-known fashion consultant, told Vestoj not too long ago.
 Speaking of fashion shows, he noted: “If we only invite the front row set of this world, the way we view fashion will never change.”